 - Excellent event production, technology, audio/video expertise and organizational skills.

 - Commitment to the Mind-Builders mission and a dedication to spreading an appreciation of cultural differences.

 Salary & Work Schedule:

-Mind-Builders will offer an hourly wage, ranging from $50-$65/hour, commensurate with experience.
-Work is 3-4 days/week (21-28 hours/week, with some variation depending on season), approximately 44 weeks/year dependent on program schedule.
+Mind-Builders will offer an hourly wage, ranging from $60-$75/hour, commensurate with experience.
+Work is 3-4 days/week (15-28 hours/week, with some variation depending on season, half onsite instruction, fieldwork, and some archiving of footage as collected; and half remote/work from your home or elsewhere is also available, approximately 44 weeks/year dependent on program schedule.
 The position is available immediately.

 This is a part-time position located in the Northeast Bronx, NY